babel/babel-loader/README.md

 You can also speed up babel-loader by as much as 2x by using the `cacheDirectory` option.
 This will cache transformations to the filesystem.

-### Some files in my node_modules are not transpiled to IE 11
+### Some files in my node_modules are not transpiled for IE 11

-Although we recommend to exclude `node_modules`, there are cases when some libraries do not support IE 11 and you may need to compile them for IE 11 compatibility.
+Although we typically recommend not compiling `node_modules`, you may need to when using libraries that do not support IE 11. to compile them for IE 11 compatibility.

-In this case we suggest use an `exclude` function for maintainability.
+For this, we suggest passing an `exclude` function for maintainability.
 You can also use negative lookahead regex as suggested [here](https://github.com/webpack/webpack/issues/2031#issuecomment-294706065).

 ```javascript
 {